snyk-community/alchemyapi_node/README.md

 # alchemyapi_node #

-A software development kit (sdk) for AlchemyAPI using Node.js
+A software development kit (sdk) for AlchemyAPI using Node.js - **_Please note that this legacy AlchemyAPI SDK is no longer supported by IBM.
+Please use the Watson SDKs https://github.com/watson-developer-cloud?utf8=✓&query=sdk_**

 ## AlchemyAPI ##